 For some people, winter is a time to stay indoors.
 It’s when they swap out their morning hike in exchange for an hour on the treadmill.
-Stopping at the local gym, on the way home from work, replaces an after-dinner walk.
-And there’s no talk of winter sports.
+Stopping at the local gym, on the way home from work replaces an after-dinner walk, and there’s no talk of winter sports.

 If you fall into the snowbird camp, keep on reading.
 You are definitely not alone.
-If you find it exhilarating to exercise out in the frigid elements, we’ve got a few simple tips on how to stay safe and injury-free during the winter months.
+If you find it exhilarating to exercise out in the frigid elements, we’ve got a few simple tips on how to stay safe and injury-free during the winter months

 Shoveling snow may not be the highlight of your day.
-But there are ways to turn this back-breaking task into a fairly decent workout that doesn’t require a full dose of anti-inflammatory medicine afterward.
+However, there are ways to turn this back-breaking task into a fairly decent workout that doesn’t require a full dose of anti-inflammatory medicine afterward.

 Before you start shoveling, take the time to scatter salt around the area where you’ll be standing.
 It’ll help you keep your footing.
 Then, make sure your body and shoulders are facing the pile of snow that you need to remove.
-Keep one hand gripped as close as possible to the blade, and the other around 18 inches away.
+Keep one hand gripped as close as possible to the blade and the other around 18 inches away.
 Stand with your knees slightly bent and your feet about shoulder-width apart.
 Keep your back straight and lift with your legs.

 As you move the snow, avoid twisting your body at the waist.
 Rather pivot on one leg and face the area where you’d like to deposit the snow.
 Continue to be mindful of your form as you repeat the motions.
-Take a break every 15 minutes or so and give yourself an upper body hug.
+Take a break every 15 minutes or so and give yourself an upper-body hug.
 Hold that stretch for 30 seconds.
 When you’re finished with the entire job, take a few minutes to stretch out the back again.
 We’ve got some simple stretches here that will help you avoid soreness and pain the morning after you clear your walkway.